 Note: Before you paste the code above in the Run command area below, change the value for TZ (Select your current Time Zone from this list).

 Note: in the code above after -v /volume1/docker/deluge:/config \ you have to add your personal path to downloads.
 For example I have used my personal downloads path folder -v /volume1/web/downloads:/downloads \ Change it according to your preferences. -v /path/toyour/downloads:/downloads \

 After you click OK on STEP 5 a new warning pop up window will open.
 Click OK.

-After you click OK on STEP 6, select your “Install Deluge” Task then click the “Run” tab.
-You will be asked to run Install Deluge – click Yes.
+After you click Submit on STEP 6, select your “Install Deluge” Task then click the “Run” tab.
+You will be asked to run Install Deluge – click OK.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂